baptistepepin/trading-system/README.md

 ### Key Achievements

 1. **Strategy Development**: Successfully developed an SMA crossover strategy, leveraging historical price data to generate buy and sell signals based on the crossing of short-term and long-term moving averages.
+A second strategy using the RSI indicator has also been developed.

-2. **Backtesting Framework**: Established a robust backtesting framework using Python and SQLite, which allowed for a detailed examination of the strategy's performance on historical data.
+2. **Backtesting Framework**: Tried to backtest one of the strategies using Python and SQLite, which allowed for a detailed examination of the strategy's performance on historical data.

 3. **Risk Management Implementation**: Incorporated risk management principles by defining a fixed percentage of capital to be risked per trade, thus helping to mitigate potential losses.